abelsonlive/_site_/_posts/2013-12-17-scrape-the-gibson.md

 <br/>

 Two years ago, I learned I had superpowers.
-[Steve Romalewski](http://www.twitter.com/spatiality) was working on some [fascinating](http://spatialityblog.com/2011/09/29/spatial-analysis-of-nyc-bikeshare-maps/) [analyses](http://spatialityblog.com/2012/05/14/citibikenyc_firstlastmile_quantified/) of CitiBike locations and needed some help scraping information from the city's portal.
+[Steve Romalewski](http://www.twitter.com/spatiality) was working on some [fascinating](http://spatialityblog.com/2011/09/29/spatial-analysis-of-nyc-bikeshare-maps/) [analyses](http://spatialityblog.com/2012/05/14/citibikenyc_firstlastmile_quantified/) of CitiBike locations and needed some help scraping information from the city's data portal.
 Cobbling together the little I knew about `R`, I wrote [a simple scraper](https://gist.github.com/abelsonlive/2690803) to fetch the json files for each bike share location and output it as a csv.
 When I opened the clean data in Excel, the feeling was tantamount to this scene from _Hackers_:

 <br/>